dhiltonp/sqlalchemy_auth/README.md

 filtered = query.all()
 ```

-In this example, `unfiltered` will contain all results, but the same query later
+In this example, `unfiltered` will contain all Data objects, but the same query later
-returns `filtered` results.
+would return a `filtered` subset.

 ### Attribute Blocking Limitations